ywamsendai/new-ywamsendai.org/content/en/home/get-involved.md

  css_class = ""
 +++

-After the [Discipleship Training School]({{< ref "/dts/index.md" >}}), spend two or more years journeying alongside a community of people who desperately want to serve Jesus in Japan with their whole lives.
+After the [Discipleship Training School]({{< ref "/dts/index.md" >}}), journey alongside a community of people who desperately want to serve Jesus in North-East Japan with their whole lives.

-Deepen your training for what God is leading you into.
-Learn by doing.
-Start something new Japan.
+Invest in learning the Japanese culture and language, desiring to demonstrate the Gospel to the unreached millions you will encounter every day.
+Become like a Japanese, to win the Japanese (1 Cor.
+9.20).

 Feeling called to Japan?
-Consider coming to Japan either for a few weeks, a couple of years, or your whole life!
+Consider coming to Sendai either for a few weeks, a couple of years, or your whole life!

 [Get involved >]({{< ref "/get-involved/index.md" >}})